 7. The Disaster Artist

 A movie about the making of the worst movie ever.
 The Room is Tommy Wiseau’s unquestioned masterpiece.
-The Disaster Artist is James Franco’s masterpiece.
 The cast is vast and talented, including: Dave Franco, Seth Rogen, Paul Scheer, Ari Graynor, Alison Brie, Zac Efron, and many more.
 It’s a true ensemble film where you’ll be recognizing normally big name actors in small bit parts.
 The film works because it captures the same love and dream of every filmmaker out there.
 Tommy Wiseau had a dream to make a movie, his own movie, and The Disaster Artist tells that perfectly.

 It’s one of my favorite movies and one that can take you back to a time where you were a bigger dreamer about everything.
 People lose that touch with their innermost dreams at a certain point.
 Like Ed Wood before it, it’s a story of an unquestioned dreamer.
 Who cares that they made one of the worst movies of all-time.
 The Room is a success around the world and people love watching it.
 If you have time, The Disaster Artist should be seen in the same way.